skip to content

 Program Details

-The Weber State University Master of Social Work will prepare you for advanced clinical practice with diverse people and systems in a wide variety of settings and contexts.
+The Weber State University Master of Social Work will prepare you for advanced clinical practice with many different people and systems in a wide variety of settings and contexts.
 Our graduates are charged with commitment to the development of human well-being, to social justice, and to the alleviation of poverty and oppression.

 Our curriculum focuses on: